István Friedrich: Early life

 Friedrich was born into a family of German origin as the son pharmacist János Friedrich and Erzsébet Wagner on 1 July 1883 in the town of Malacka (now Malacky, Slovakia).
 He finished his secondary studies at the High Gymnasium of Pozsony (now Bratislava, Slovakia).
 As a right winger footballer of the Műegyetemi AFC, he played once for the Hungary national football team on 9 October 1904, when they suffered a 4–5 defeat against Austria in WAC-Platz.
 Thus, Friedrich became the first prime minister in the world history who had earlier played for a national football team on a professional level.
 Following the game, he functioned as a referee, belonging to the second generation.

-Friedrich studied engineering at the universities of Budapest (where he graduated in 1905) and Charlottenburg before studying law at Budapest and Berlin.
+Friedrich studied engineering at the universities of Budapest (where he graduated in 1905) and the Technische Hochschule in Cherlottenburg (now Technische Universität Berlin) before studying law at Budapest and Berlin.
 He worked as an engineer for AEG in Berlin until 1908.
-That year he returned to Hungary and married Margit Asbóth, daughter of Emil Asbóth, the owner of the Ganz-Danubius Company, one of the largest industrial conglomerates in Hungary, although he did not work for his father-in-law, instead setting up his own business in Mátyásföld, on the outskirts of the Hungarian capital.
+That year he returned to Hungary and married Margit Asbóth, daughter of Emil Asbóth, the owner of the Ganz-Danubius Company, one of the largest industrial conglomerates in Hungary, albeit he did not work for his father-in-law, instead setting up his own business in Mátyásföld, on the outskirts of the Hungarian capital.
 On his return to Hungary he was engaged in the manufacture of machinery and owned an iron foundry; he sold the factory in 1920.

 Friedrich spent eight years working as an emigrant in the United States.
 In 1912 he joined the Independence Party of Mihály Károlyi and was considered as part of the left wing of the liberals.
 During that time he also came in contact with a Masonic lodge.
 Soon, Friedrich became president of his party's Mátyásföld branch.
 In 1914 he had accompanied Mihály Károlyi to the United States and since then was one of his closest friends.
 Károlyi recalled him as a "youtful, idealistic and enthusiastic" who held in high esteem for his "resolute desire for peace".
 On his way home, Friedrich was interned in France for a short time following the outbreak of the World War I. Returning to Hungary after a successful escape through Spain and Italy, he volunteered and served in the Austro-Hungarian Army, in the artillery, with the rank of lieutenant, and fought at the Uzsok Pass in Carpathian Ruthenia.
-After having been declared unfit for service on the front, he went to work as a rearguard in Pilsen (Škoda Works) and Vienna (Arsenal), then served as commander of a technical repair unit until his demobilisation from the army in 1917.
+After having been declared unfit for service on the front, he went to work as a rearguard in Plzeň (Škoda Works) and Vienna (Arsenal), then served as commander of a technical repair unit until his demobilisation from the army in 1917.